jgeiman/DataScienceIntensive/Capstone/README.md

 The goal of the competition was to **forecast the hazard score from variables that are available before the inspection**.
 A total of 49 models were created and submitted to Kaggle for evaluation against the test data set, using a wide variety of machine learning approaches.
 Note that all these submissions were made after the competition ended.
 Code for each submission is located in the *submissions* directory.

-The best performing model created for this project achieved a normalized Gini coefficient of 0.375.
+The best performing model created for this project achieved a normalized Gini coefficient of 0.375 on the test data set.

+For additional information on the data set, the predictive modeling approach, the results, as well as recommendations based on the modeling performed, see the *doc* directory.
+The doc directory contains:
+* Capstone Project Report
+* Summary Presentation Slide Deck

 ****